SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 Both C and C++ are very famous and largely used for a wide range of software types and platforms.

-The advantages and features of  C++ language are many, but une of its strengths is that the compilation and execution time is **really fast**.
-That's probably the main reason why it's often choosed over other languages, but it's not the only one.
+The advantages and features of the C++ language are many, but one of its strengths is that the compilation and execution time is **really fast**.
+That's probably the main reason why it's often chosen over other languages, but it's not the only one.

-Another key aspect of C++ is it's [**high level nature**](https://en.wikipedia.org/wiki/High-level_programming_language), making it easier to learn, to read, to understand and, most importantly, to work with.
+Another key aspect of C++ is its [**high-level nature**](https://en.wikipedia.org/wiki/High-level_programming_language), making it easier to learn, read, understand and, most importantly, to work with.

-In addition to being an high performance language, it also give the programmer precise control over memory and other resources of the computer, makikng it a bit harder to learn but also more powerful and capable of doing more things.
+In addition to being a high-performance language, it also gives the programmer precise control over memory and other resources of the computer, making it a bit harder to learn but also more powerful and capable of doing more things.

-There's a nice overview on the advantages of learning C++ in [this website](https://www.programiz.com/cpp-programming/guide) by Programiz.
+There's a nice overview of the advantages of learning C++ on [this website](https://www.programiz.com/cpp-programming/guide) by Programiz.

 ## Where it's used

-- Video games (especially for graphic engines and game develompment, e.g. in [Unreal Engine](https://www.unrealengine.com/))
+- Video games (especially for graphic engines and game development, e.g. in [Unreal Engine](https://www.unrealengine.com/))
 - Operating systems (also in C language)
 - Real-time systems (e.g. for transportation, manufacturing, etc…)
-- High-performance financial applications (e.g. high frequency trading)
+- High-performance financial applications (e.g. high-frequency trading)
 - Graphical applications and simulations
 - Embedded software (also in C language)
 - Audio and video processing